Asociality

-Asociality refers to the lack of motivation to engage in social interaction, or a preference for solitary activities.
+Asociality is a lack of motivation to engage in social interaction, or a preference for solitary activities.
 Asociality may be associated with avolition, but it can, moreover, be a manifestation of limited opportunities for social relationships.
 Developmental psychologists use the synonyms nonsocial, unsocial, and social uninterest.
 Asociality is distinct from, but not mutually exclusive to, anti-social behavior.
 A degree of asociality is routinely observed in introverts, while extreme asociality is observed in people with a variety of clinical conditions.

 Asociality is not necessarily perceived as a totally negative trait by society, since asociality has been used as a way to express dissent from prevailing ideas.
 It is seen as a desirable trait in several mystical and monastic traditions, notably in Hinduism, Jainism, Roman Catholicism, Eastern Orthodoxy, Buddhism, and Sufism.

 Introversion

 Introversion is "the state of or tendency toward being wholly or predominantly concerned with and interested in one's own mental life."
 Introverted persons are considered the opposite of extraverts, who seem to thrive in social settings rather than being alone.
 An introvert may present as an individual preferring being alone or interacting with smaller groups over interaction with larger groups, writing over speaking, having fewer but more fulfilling friendships, and needing time for reflection.
 While not a measurable personality trait, some popular writers have characterized introverts as people whose energy tends to expand through reflection and dwindle during interaction.

 In matters of the brain, researchers have found differences in anatomy between introverted and extraverted persons.
 Introverted people are found to experience a higher flow of blood to the frontal lobe than extraverts, which is the part of the brain that contributes to problem-solving, memory, and preemptive thought.